AshharAhmadKhan/SteerClear/README.md

 ---

-If you're preparing for UPSC and this helped, let me know!
-Would love to hear your feedback.
+Built this to learn full-stack SaaS development.

 Give it a ⭐️ if you found it useful!
 ```

----

-**For the repo description**, change it to:
+**For the repo description:**
 ```
-UPSC prep planner that generates personalized study roadmaps — built this after my friend asked "how do I prepare in 18 months?"
+UPSC prep planner that generates personalized study roadmaps — built this to learn full-stack SaaS development